usbman01/WCH-8-Bit-x51-controllers/README.md

   - much more secure than the previous loaders

 Common to all three loaders is support for program download by USB and UART.
 Exept for v2.40 all these loaders are not secure.
 The programcode can easily be read back by a simple application.
 WCH provides a app called WCHIspTool for Win to flash a Intel Hex file by USB or serial.
+If anybody comes across a differnt loader version or loader for a differnt chip, just open a issue here.

 ## WCHIspTool:
 WCH offers a tool for flashing a firmware to the chips.
 This tool is also used to setup some config options.
 Saving config options on the chip works only when the bootloader is activated with the hw contition.